A geometric approach to K-homology for Lie manifolds

 \end{Lem} This lemma is proved in \cite{BVE} in the case $\A=TM$.
 The proof is the same here.
-Secondly: \begin{Prop} Let $(M,\G)$ be a Lie manifold and $P\in \Psi_{\G}^{m}(E_0,E_1)$ be a fully elliptic operator.
+Secondly: \begin{Thm} Let $(M,\G)$ be an integrated Lie manifold and $P\in \Psi_{\G}^{m}(E_0,E_1)$ be a fully elliptic operator.
 Then there exists an even Dirac bundle $(E,D)$ on $(\Sigma_\A,\Gphi)$ with boundary taming $B$ such that